LeMegiste/gboh-companion/README.md

 # gboh-companion
-A commande line tool to handle 99% of the dice rolls of GMT Great Battles of History games.
+A command line tool to handle 99% of the dice rolls of GMT Great Battles of History games.

 ## Overview
 This is a command line interface to handle all the dice rolls and charts when playing GMT Games's Great Battles of History Games.